codedoc7/hacktober2021/README.md

 <li>Each Language folder contains the readme which will guide you how to do the tasks in it.</li>
 <li>Find the bug 🐞,correct it ✅ and make a PR ,let's see who rules the leaderboard 🥇.</li>
 <li>Create relevant issues and get your PR merged after approval.</li>
+<li> No PR will be accepted without an issue.
+Create an issue first</li>
 </ul>
 <hr>